th2-net/th2-conn-dirty-broken-fix/README.md

 When this rule is active corrupted logon messages are sent to gateway.

 Rule specific configurations:
-- **transformations** - list of transformations to apply to logon messages.
-Applied one by one for different logon messages.
+- **transformations** - list of transformations for logon messages.
+They are applied one by one for different logon messages.
 - **messageType** - message type to corrupt, for TRANSFORM_LOGON strategy should be allway equal to `A`
-- **comment** - transformation comment, it is put into Logon message metadata as `transformationComment` property.
+- **comment** - transformation comment is put into `transformationComment` property of th2 message metadata related to Logon.
 Can be used in later scenarios execution analysis.
 - **actions** - list of tag related actions like set, remove, replace to be executed on message.
 Format is the same as for **mangler** configuration.
-- **newPassword** - password to be used in logon message
+- **newPassword** - password to be used in logon message.
 - **passwordEncryptionAlgorithm** - algorithm that will be used either **newPassword** if set or password defined in connect configuration.
-- **encryptKey** - public key which can be used by passwordEncryptionAlgorithm
+- **encryptKey** - public key which can be used by **passwordEncryptionAlgorithm** option.
 - **passwordKeyEncryptionAlgorithm** - **encryptKey** encryption method.

 ### Rule Type: CREATE_OUTGOING_GAP